bjornharrtell/presentations/foss4g/2017/vectortiles/PITCHME.md

 ```

 Note:
+This is what I used to produce the examples shown.

-We have ST_AsMVT with 'land' as layer name, extent 512 which is the "resolution" of the vector tile, the name of the geometry column in the input rows and then the rows to aggregate.
+For the SQL part we have ST_AsMVT with 'land' as layer name, extent 512 which is the "resolution" of the vector tile, the name of the geometry column in the input rows and then the rows to aggregate.

 Note that we're requiring that geometry is not null, which can happen due to small geometries collapsing because they are smaller than a tile coordinate pixel.